10 tips for effective presentations

 You can also have a bit of fun with the figures, again with figure of 250,000 you could show a picture of a foot and tell them that the number of sweat glands in the foot is the same number.
 It might not contextualise the number but it might just lighten the moment.

 6. Practice, practice, practice

-Sometimes we hear people say that practice makes perfect – while there is no guarantee this is true, practising will certainly make you more familiar with and more comfortable with your material.
+Sometimes we hear people say that practice makes perfect – while there is no guarantee this is true, training your presentation skills will certainly make you more familiar with and more comfortable with your material.

 So how do you practice effectively?

 Practising out loud is by far the best way to practice effectively – if you can get a colleague or even a family member to listen, all the better.
 For a big presentation you may even ask someone to video you, this allows you experience what your audience will see and hear.
 A good option for a less important presentation is to record yourself on your phone, this way you can play it several times to familiarize yourself with the content.

 If you want to be guaranteed of getting and holding your audience’s attention you absolutely must keep the content on each of your PowerPoint slides to a minimum.
 Your audience did not come to see how good you are at reading your slides – they came to hear you expand on the bullet points on the slides.
 For the slides that contain figures they came to hear you expand on the numbers.
 It is not necessary to put every single figure on every single slide.

 Have 2 versions of the PowerPoint – one you present from and the other you give to them as a hand-out with the additional figures.
 This may sound like a lot of work – giving a great presentation takes a lot of work in the preparation but the pay-out comes when you deliver with impact and your audience “get” your message.

 8. The SOS – the best tool your voice can use

 When we write we use commas, semi-colons, full stops and even new paragraphs to break up our content and make it meaningful.